Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Methodology

 \section{Methodology}

 This study adapts the Design Science Research Methodology (DSRM) \cite{Peffers2007} combining a literature review with artefact development.
 The DSRM is suited to sociotechnical fields that blend social systems like central banking with technological application of privacy technology.
-The methodology has four steps: (1) Problem identification, (2) Define objectives of the solution and corresponding research questions, (3) Design and development of the artefact, (4) Demonstration, and (5) Evaluation and Communication.
+The methodology has six steps: (1) Problem identification, (2) Define objectives of the solution and corresponding research questions, (3) Design and development of the artefact, (4) Demonstration, (5) Evaluation, and (6) Communication; the final two steps are presented jointly below.